Non-Toxic, Safe & Effective Way to Get Rid of Roaches

-Marilee taught me this trick ten years ago and I’ve had noticeable success with it in six different homes in four different cities.
-When we moved into our current home in Austin, TX, I saw at least two roaches a day.
+I’ve had noticeable success with this non-toxic, safe treatment of roaches in six different homes and four different cities.
+When we moved into our current home, I saw at least two roaches a day.
 It was summertime and they were MASSIVE.
 I was so disgusted, but within a week or so of making my homemade “roach bait”, we almost never saw any again!

 - Borax or boric acid*

-*I have always used Borax with success, but if you have heavy infestation you might try the boric acid.
-You can purchase it at your local pharmacy.
+*Note: I have always used Borax with success, but if you have heavy infestation you might want to try boric acid instead.
+You can purchase this at your local pharmacy.

-VERY IMPORTANT: If you have children and/or pets, place where they cannot access.
+If you have children and/or pets, make sure to place these caps in places where they cannot access.

-This will rid the house of roaches in about two weeks and works up to a year.
-It is much more effective (and safer!!!) than having a pest control service treat your home with pesticides.
+This DIY roach bait should rid your house of roaches in about two weeks and works up to a year.
+It is much more effective (not to mention safe and non-toxic!!!) than having a pest control service treat your home with pesticides.
+Good luck!